Find and address gaps in strong authentication coverage for your administrators

 If you find administrators who aren't protected by multifactor authentication, you can protect them in one of the following ways:

-If your administrators are licensed for Azure AD Premium, you can create a Conditional Access policy to enforce MFA for administrators.
+If your administrators are licensed for Microsoft Entra ID P1 or P2, you can create a Conditional Access policy to enforce MFA for administrators.
 You can also update this policy to require MFA from users who are in custom roles.

 Run the MFA enablement wizard to choose your MFA policy.